Sajid Javid: Early political activism

 At university, he joined the Conservative Party.
 In 1990, aged 20, Javid attended the annual Conservative Party Conference for the first time and campaigned against the Thatcher government's decision that year to join the European Exchange Rate Mechanism (ERM).
 He was handing out leaflets against the policy when he first met TV presenter Jeremy Paxman.
 He has since said that Paxman first interviewed him at that same conference.

 From 1992 until 1996, he lived in New York City and rose to become the youngest vice-president of Chase Manhattan Bank and during this period, he had a spell as an aide to Republican nominee Rudy Giuliani's successful 1993 New York mayoral campaign.

-In 1998, Javid was selected as prospective Parliamentary candidate for Brent North.
+In 1998, Javid was selected as prospective parliamentary candidate for Brent North.
 However, he later withdrew.

 He worked as an adviser to Conservative MP Gary Streeter, the then Shadow Secretary of State for International Development.

 Banking career

 Javid had an 18-year City career, during which he rose to become a board member of Deutsche Bank International.
-Javid joined Chase Manhattan Bank in New York City immediately after graduation, working mostly in Latin America and selling Mexican government bonds prior to the Mexican peso crisis.
+Javid joined Chase Manhattan Bank in New York City immediately after graduation, working mostly in Latin America and overselling Mexican government bonds prior to the Mexican peso crisis.
 Aged 25, he became a vice president.
 A 2012 article says he was vice-chairman, although his own website, among others, affirms the more probable claim that he was a vice president, a more junior role at the bank.
 He returned to London in 1997, and later joined Deutsche Bank as a director in 2000.
 In 2004, he became a managing director at Deutsche Bank and, the following year, global head of Emerging Markets Structuring.
 He was also an Advisor to Lufthansa in Germany.

 In 2007, he relocated to Singapore as head of Deutsche Bank's credit trading, equity convertibles, commodities and private equity businesses in Asia, and was appointed a board member of Deutsche Bank International Limited.

 He left Deutsche Bank in 2009 to pursue a career in politics.
 His earnings at Deutsche Bank would have been roughly £3 million a year at the time he left and the Evening Standard once estimated his career change would have required him to take a 98% pay cut.

 Javid applied for and held non-domicile status for six years during his banking career which allowed him to avoid paying tax in the UK on his overseas earnings.